 Let’s first define what I mean by skill in board games.
 It is a combination of complex but sensible game mechanics in which a good player can develop different strategies and approaches to outwit other players.

-This type of board game is slightly harder to find – the best example is chess.
+This type of board game is slightly harder to find – the best examples are two classic board games, chess and go.
 In chess, there is an absolute minimum of luck involved (white gets a minor edge), but matches are usually several games long, so that every player gets both white and blacks equally and eventually only skill matters.

 Now I’ll put a chess master against you.
 A real expert, someone like Gari Kasparov.
 You are going to lose.
 A lot, very likely every single time with both whites and blacks.
 He just has more skill and you can’t count on getting lucky since there is no luck involved.